tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Android SDK/存储桶操作_intl_en.md

 ## Checking a Bucket and Its Permissions

-#### Feature description
+#### Description

-This API is used to check whether a bucket exists and whether you have the permission to access it.
-Possible scenarios are outlined below:
+This API is used to verify whether a bucket exists and whether you have permission to access it.

 - If the bucket exists and you have permission to read it, HTTP status code 200 will be returned.
 - If you do not have permission to read the bucket, HTTP status code 403 will be returned.